nielsdejong/pharma-supply-graph-demo/README.md

 # pharma-supply-graph-demo
-Artificial data generator for a pharmaceutical supply chain
+Artificial data generator for a pharmaceutical supply chain use-case.